LA-based Brainbase raises $3 million for its intellectual property licensing management tech – TechCrunch

 It’s been nearly a century since Walt Disney first introduced Mickey Mouse to the world.
-In the ensuing decades, Disney, and the mythmakers of Hollywood have churned out storytelling franchises that are worth billions.
+In the ensuing decades, Disney and the mythmakers of Hollywood have churned out storytelling franchises that are worth billions.

-But the ways in which many of these mythmaking houses have kept track on the various characters they’ve come up with, and the partners they work with to have those characters live on in different forms, has been almost as antiquated as Steamboat Willie’s original 1928 animation.
+But the ways in which many of these mythmaking houses have kept track of the various characters they’ve come up with, and the partners they work with to have those characters live on in different forms, has been almost as antiquated as Steamboat Willie’s original 1928 animation.

-Seeing an opportunity to give Hollywood’s licensing back-end an upgrade Nate Cavanaugh, Karl Johan Vallner and Nikolai Tolkatshjov, formed Brainbase in 2016.
+Seeing an opportunity to give Hollywood’s licensing back-end an upgrade, Nate Cavanaugh, Karl Johan Vallner and Nikolai Tolkatshjov formed Brainbase in 2016.

 The company, which raised $3 million from Struck Capital last month, sells an intellectual property licensing management tool and operates a marketplace where would-be vendors can meet license holders to pitch ideas on new products using intellectual property.